Thank you! Your submission has been received!

 Instead of using a username, use email

 Have your user sign up using their email address or phone number instead of a username.
 Users sometimes have to give up on selecting a unique username if one is unavailable, making it challenging to remember usernames for multiple sites.
-It is better to ask for registration details rather than users' usernames to save them the trouble of coming up with and remembering one, making the login process much simpler.

 This will also give you a way to contact the user if needed which can be very useful to your company: